TencentAILabHealthcare/EMBI/README.md

 ### 2. Utilization
 We recommend the use of EMBI on a cancer peptide dataset after fine-tuning.
 Alternatively, EMBI can predict exogenous peptides directly.
 The fine-tuning steps are detailed below:
 #### 1).
 Fine-tune EMBI
  Prior to fine-tuning, ensure to replace some related paths in the `./config/EMBI_multimodality_training.json` and `./config/EMBI_multimodality_predict.json` files.
 In detail, please replace the "epitope_tokenizer_dir" and "EpitopeBert_dir" using ../Result/checkpoints/EpitopeBert_Pretrain/XXXX_XXXXXX; replace the "MHC_tokenizer_dir" and "MHCBert_dir" using ../Result/checkpoints/MHCBert_Pretrian/XXXX_XXXXXX in these two files.
+XXXX_XXXXXX is the appropriate model identifier based on when you ran the model.
 The fine-tuning command is:
  ```bash
  python EMBI_BA_AP_Immu_multimodality_main.py --config ./config/EMBI_multimodality_training.json
  ```